Classical LMS

 The following animation presents the bespoke Classical LMS brand—emphasizing the variability of student strengths and priorities—the customizability of the mobile and web interfaces, as well as an introduction to "Plato", the GenAI assistant designed to be there when you need him.

-The surveys revealed that the current LMS system had confusing and sometimes inaccessible flows, clunky interactions, and redundant patterns, making everyday tasks and crucial moments frustrating (even maddening, especially in the stressful lives of college students).
+The interviewing revealed that the current LMS system had confusing and sometimes inaccessible flows, clunky interactions, and redundant patterns, making everyday tasks and crucial moments frustrating (even maddening, especially in the stressful lives of college students).

 Based on the surveys and research, the three primary goals for the interface became: